MycroftAI/documentation/docs/skill-development/language-support/using-nice-date-and-time-functions-for-your-language.md

 The result of the hundreds format is `{formatted_hundreds}`, that can be used as a component in other formats.

-In the hundreds format, we are only interested in how to pronounce the first digit of the houndreds, we use the `year_format` to put together the decade, hundreds and thousand formats laster.
+In the hundreds format, we are only interested in how to pronounce the first digit of the hundreds, we use the `year_format` to put together the decade, hundreds and thousand formats laster.

 ##### Components in the hundreds format